Decomposing Global Feature Effects Based on Feature Interactions: Theoretical Evidence of GADGET

 \section{Theoretical Evidence of GADGET}

-In this appendix, we provide the proofs for the theorems and the corollary of Section \ref{sec:requirements}.
-Furthermore, we show the applicability of the feature effect methods PD, ALE, and SD within the GADGET algorithm by defining respective local feature effect functions that fulfill Axiom \ref{axiom:feat_rel}.
+We provide the proofs for the theorems of Sections \ref{sec:requirements} to \ref{sec:shap}.
+This includes the theoretical foundation of GADGET as well as the proofs of the applicability of the feature effect methods PD, ALE, and SD within the GADGET algorithm by defining respective local feature effect functions that fulfill Axiom \ref{axiom:feat_rel}.
+We also show in Appendix \ref{app:repid} that the REPID method which was introduced in Section \ref{sec:rel_work} is a special case of the GADGET algorithm.